 You should get out of bed and walk as soon as your condition allows.
 This will improve the blood flow in the veins.
 If you are unable to walk, it helps if you can exercise your legs as described below.

-NOTE: Please do not do the following exercises on your injured leg if you have been told not to remove an orthopaedic boot / knee splint.
-If you are unsure please ask your physiotherapist for guidance before starting any exercise.
+NOTE: Please do not do the following exercises on your injured leg, if you have been told not to remove an orthopaedic boot / knee splint.
+If you are unsure please ask your physiotherapist for guidance.

 1. With your legs out straight, point the toes of both feet towards the end of the bed.
 Relax, then point the toes toward your chin.
 Repeat this exercise five times.